Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Buffer_size_of_attachment.md

 **Step 1**

-1. When the `Buffer size for streaming files` is set and the user click on the media file from MS Teams to MM in the linked channel or DM/GM.
+1. Set the `Buffer size for streaming files` in the plugin settings on MM.
+2. Click on the media file in MM.

 **Expected**